mehulagg/gitlab_test/doc/administration/reference_architectures/1k_users.md

 The Google Cloud Platform (GCP) architectures were built and tested using the [Intel Xeon E5 v3 (Haswell)](https://cloud.google.com/compute/docs/cpu-platforms) CPU platform.
+Costs using the Google Cloud Calculator are [here](https://cloud.google.com/products/calculator#id=09da8ea4-1c0f-48e8-baad-56493b240927).
 On different hardware you may find that adjustments, either lower or higher, are required for your CPU or node counts.
 For more information, see our [Sysbench](https://github.com/akopytov/sysbench)-based [CPU benchmark](https://gitlab.com/gitlab-org/quality/performance/-/wikis/Reference-Architectures/GCP-CPU-Benchmarks).